iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/getProtectedDataPricingParams.md

 Inside a collection, a protected data can be in a number of different states:

 - Not distributed, ie. only the collection's owner can see it
-- For free
+- For free (equivalent to renting with a price of 0)
 - For rent
+- Included in the subscription bundle
-- For rent AND included in the subscription
+- For rent AND included in the subscription bundle
 - For sale

 ## Usage